-Best things to do in Valletta, Malta
+Best Things to Do in Valletta, Malta

 Valletta, the capital of the small independent island of Malta, is one of three islands in the Maltese Archipelago.
 Located in the western Mediterranean, Malta is only 52 miles south of Sicily.
 Your ship docks fairly close to the old walled city.
 Even though it’s a short walk (about 20 minutes) keep in mind that Malta was inhabited over 5,000 years ago.